ayonli/ngrpc/README.md

 There are three algorithms used based on the `route`:

 1. When `route` is not empty:
-    - If it matches one of the name or URI of the apps, the traffic is routed to that app directly.
+    - If it matches one of the name or URL of the apps, the traffic is routed to that app directly.
     - Otherwise the program hashes the route string against the apps and match one by the mod value of `hash % active_nodes`.
 2. When `route` is empty, the program uses *round-robin* algorithm against the active nodes.